sky-uk/mite/README.md

 The context is important for every journey.
-It provides a number of useful methods for timing/naming of transactions, sending messages and defaults to including http functionality from acurl.
+It provides a number of useful methods for timing/naming of transactions, sending messages and defaults to including http functionality from aiohttp.
 Functionality can be included in the journey by attaching it to the context.

 In the above example we see an example of naming a transaction `async